 Once a student has submitted a FAFSA, they should also complete the Scholarship Application.
 This is the application for all scholarships.
 Last year, we awarded hundreds of institutional scholarships to our students.
-If you are interested in applying for the Scholarship, please log into your http://owlsnest.ucc.edu/pages/ApplyFA.aspx Owl's Nest portal (need to login) and click on the Scholarship application link on the left hand side.
+If you are interested in applying for scholarships, please visit www.ucc.edu/admissions/paying-for-college/scholarships/